thomasjbradley/patternbot/README.md

   - Link every file at the top?
   - Have Patternbot generate a concatenated file?
 - Should Patternbot include a web server?
 Browsersync?

 ---

+## What will show for the parsable files

+Here’s a list of things that will show in the interface for the parsable files.

+### Colours

+- Show a grid of available colours with Hex & RGB
+- Show the name assigned to it from the `theme.css` file
+- Show the variable used to access it

+### Gridifier

+*This is completely automated.*

+- Available sizes, showing size boxes
+- Show media queries & sizes for each media query
+- Link to Gridifier cheat sheet
+- Some sample text

+### Typografier

+*All these things should be styled within the `theme.css` file.*

+- Grab font-families from `theme.css`, show different weights & styles
+- Use the large full alphabet display
+- Show font sizes & media queries
+- Show a waterfall of `<h#>` tags
+- Example paragraphs & columns?
+- Show all the different font sizes
+- Show all three list types
+- Show inline elements: `del`, `ins`, `abbr`, `sup`, `sub`, `dfn`, `b`, `strong`, `i`, `em`, `cite`
+- Show gutters, push, pad, islands
+- Show blockquote
+- Show links
+- Link to Typografier cheat sheet

+### Modulifier

+*These things should only be shown if they are enabled.*

+- List groups
+- Embed containers
+- Media objects
+- Skip links
+- Link to Typografier cheat sheet

+### Icons

+- Parse the SVG sprite sheet and find all the `<symbol>` tags
+- Show each symbol at a couple different sizes & colours?

+---